Part of the Lancaster Diocese

 Aims

+Intent – What do we aspire for our children?
 At St Margaret Mary Catholic Primary School, every child is given the opportunity to acquire the knowledge and skills necessary to become analytical readers and competent authors.
-We promote the enjoyment of reading by carefully selecting high quality texts that are used to develop learning across the curriculum.
-By constantly providing our children with the skills to read, they are able to broaden their knowledge in a range of subject disciplines.
+We promote the enjoyment of reading by using high quality texts that are used to develop learning across the curriculum.
+By constantly providing our children with the skills to read, they are able to broaden their knowledge in a range of subject areas.
+We know that decoding skills must be taught explicitly and rigorously and early reading is taught through daily phonics and reading sessions.

 Children are exposed to a word-rich curriculum.
 Through immersion in high quality texts , teachers identify and explicitly teach rich and varied vocabulary, providing them with the tools to become confident communicators, readers and writers.
 By doing this, we endeavour to close the vocabulary gap for our most disadvantaged children.